ewancoder/tyr-ops/droplet.md

 Some folders may need to be created & adjusted permissions.
 For example, for dataprotection to work, the API container need to be able to write data protection keys to `/data/appname_env/dataprotection`.
 This is pretty much work in progress yet.
 I need to figure out how to proprely manage the folder structure for all projects to support scalability to future nodes.

+## Install utilities

+- `yq` - needs to be installed for my scripts automatically using latest version of the Docker Secrets.

 ## Join to Swarm

 On the leader node: